-Ryan Conrad is a PhD candidate in the Interdisciplinary Humanities PhD offered through the Centre for Interdisciplinary Studies in Society and Culture at Concordia University where he is also a part-time faculty member in the Interdisciplinary Sexuality Studies and Cinema Studies programs.
+Ryan Conrad completed his PhD in the Interdisciplinary Humanities program offered through the Centre for Interdisciplinary Studies in Society and Culture at Concordia University where he was also a part-time faculty member in the Interdisciplinary Sexuality Studies and Cinema Studies programs.
 His dissertation investigates the affective legacies of loss from the most deadly years of the AIDS crisis and its repercussions on present-day queer politics in the United States and Canada.
 He is also the co-founder of the digital archive and publishing collective Against Equality established in 2009 and edited the collective’s anthology Against Equality: Queer Revolution, Not Mere Inclusion (AK Press, 2014).
 He also holds an MFA from Maine College of Art and is an active film and video maker focused on queer life, politics, and HIV/AIDS .

 Ryan Coulling is a PhD student in the Department of Sociology & Anthropology at Carleton University.
 Broadly, he is interested in aspects of social justice that impact people in their everyday lives and practices.
 With a focus on digital and social media, Ryan’s research looks at what happens when individual or collective bodies come into contact online, and how this contact creates the very surface of bodies through emotions.
 He is especially interested in the responses by people of privilege to the (online) voices of marginalized people.